AlephKnot2599/Cambrian-OS/README.md

 Patch 1.2.5
 - Changed appearance of Polybar to dark transparent theme.
-- Removed seperators for modules.
+- Removed separators for modules.